scottaohara/accessible_modal_window/README.md

 </a>
 ```

 The `href` attribute of a link may act as the identifier for the target dialog, if the `data-modal-open` attribute value is empty.
 However, if you would like this link to go to another location, if JavaScript were disabled, then set the `href` to the appropriate URL, and set the `data-modal-open` to the `IDREF` of the dialog within the document.
+Note, the `href` is removed from the `<a>` when the script runs, and a `tabindex=0` is added, as "buttons" shouldn't allow for right click to open in a new window.

 ### Modal Dialog Base Markup
 The minimum markup for a modal dialog would be the following: